Jacksonville vs San Antonio

 Jacksonville

-None (Florida levies no state personal income tax)San Antonio
+None (Florida levies no individual state income tax)San Antonio

 None (Texas has no state income tax)🏠 Property Tax Rate